-The auction was conducted over video conferencing due to the COVID-19 pandemic, the source said.
+The auction will be conducted over video conferencing due to the COVID-19 pandemic, officials said.

 Before COVID-19 pandemic stuck, the finance ministry had planned to auction all the 13 properties owned by Dawood, the prime accused in the 1993 serial blasts in Mumbai, under SAFEMA.

-“The reserve price is arrived at on the basis of a valuation report submitted by the valuer.
-The market price in most cases is higher than the reserve price,” the official had said.
+“The reserve price is arrived on the basis of a valuation report submitted by the valuer.
+The market price in most cases is higher than the reserve price,” the official said.

-This was perhaps the largest auction of Dawood’s properties in Maharashtra.
+This is perhaps the largest auction of Dawood’s properties in Maharashtra.

 Section 68F of SAFEMA empowers the authority to attach properties of family members and relatives of the fugitive.

-Two flats, 501/502, in Milton Apartments on Juhu Tara Road in Santacruz (West), belonging to Iqbal Mirchi, were also part of the list of properties.
+Two flats, 501/502, in Milton Apartments on Juhu Tara Road in Santacruz (West), belonging to Iqbal Mirchi, would also be sold on the same date.
 The reserve price of these units is Rs 3,45,63,000.

-In April 2019, SAFEMA officials auctioned a flat measuring 600 sq ft at Gordon Hall Apartments in Nagpada, belonging to Dawood’s sister Haseena Parkar, for Rs 1.80 crore.
+In April 2019, SAFEMA officals auctioned a flat measuring 600 sq ft at Gordon Hall Apartments in Nagpada, belonging to Dawood’s sister Haseena Parkar, for Rs 1.80 crore.